Panic buying may have boosted grocery sales in February - StatsNZ

 Panic buying is a mass psychological phenomenon that has been well documented and studied by psychologists and economists.

-A professor of organisational behaviour, Andy J Yap, makes the case that panic buying is a response to loss of control.
+A professor of organisational behaviour, Andy J. Yap, makes the case that panic buying is a response to loss of control.

 Yap - who also co-authored a 2016 academic paper called Control Deprivation Motivates Acquisition of Utilitarian Products – says we buy basic household items because we psychologically associate them with problem solving.